ilialyl/firefly/README.md

 It can still play other formats by converting formats not supported by Rodio to FLAC using [rust_ffmpeg](https://github.com/RustNSparks/ffmpeg-suite-rs).

-Temporary FLAC files stay on disk for reuse, which can be cleared by running `cargo run --release -- clean` or `firefly clean`
+Temporary FLAC files stay on disk for reuse, which can be cleared by running `firefly clean`

 ### Roadmap - open to suggestions
 - [x] Playlists (v0.6.0)